Description

 How to Use Ghidra for Reverse Engineering CTF Challenges

-A full walkthrough of Ghidra: importing binaries, reading decompiled C, finding strings, and tracing password comparison logic.
+A full walkthrough of Ghidra: importing binaries, reading decompiled C, renaming variables, and tracing password comparison logic.

 Beginner's Guide to Netcat for CTFs